Student Employment Office Staff Members

 Effective Winter Quarter 2013, on-campus student jobs (Ellensburg and the Centers) are posted in PeopleAdmin (PA) on the Human Resources Jobs page.

-All student jobs must have a Job Description and must list the JD# on the hiring form.
+All student jobs must have a Job Description and must list the JD# on the upload spreadsheet you send to workstudy.
 You can submit a request for a new or current job via PeopleAdmin.
 You should find the PeopleAdmin posting process somewhat similar to the previous posting process; you enter job information on-line into specific fields.
 Most student jobs have been uploaded into PA and are in “Draft” status; if you know the job number or title, we can help you find any job.
-Contact Student Employment if you need immediate assistance.
-(NOTE: We will be scheduling training on how to submit a job posting.)
+Contact Student Employment at 509-963-1202 if you need immediate assistance.

 Supervisors must avoid any Prohibited Pre-Employment Inquiries as outlined in WAC 162-12.
 Interview questions should be based on job duties and necessary qualifications, and the same questions should be asked of all applicants.
 Be sure to avoid any questions regarding gender or age bias or other inappropriate inquiries.